hscleandro/FUNN-MG/README.md

 ## Running the tests

-*Warning*:  Before you run the tool, make sure mongodb is active.
+*Warning*:  Before you run the tool, make sure if mongodb is active.

 ### **Sequence analysis**